Swimminschrage/edgar-stocks/README.md

-# Edgar
+# Edgar-Stocks

-Edgar is a Ruby gem that provides access to historical stock data in a simple, configurable way.
+Edgar-Stocks is a Ruby gem that provides access to historical stock data in a simple, configurable way.

 Edgar provides the following info for a stock:
 - Opening price